zjpeterson/eda-basic-integration/README.md

 # eda-basic-integration
-A basic rulebook and playbook to use with a new AAP environment to test that Decisions and Exectuion are working with each other.
+A basic rulebook and playbook to use with a new AAP environment to test that Decisions and Execution are working with each other.